Trauma & PTSD

 Signs and Symptoms Of Post-traumatic Stress

-Post-traumatic stress manifests as a variety of signs and symptoms depending on the individual and the severity.
+The symptoms of post-traumatic stress vary depending on the individual and the severity of the trauma.
 Some of these include:

-- Nightmares and flashbacks which seem as if you are reliving the event.
+- nightmares and flashbacks, which feel like you are reliving the event

-- An inability to concentrate or having trouble with your memory.
+- an inability to concentrate, having trouble with your memory or ‘zoning out’

-- Having a rapid heart rate or breathing without exercise.
+- rapid heart rate or breathing without exercise

-- A change in appetite that results in either significant weight loss or gain.
+- change in appetite that results in either significant weight loss or gain